microsoft/winget-cli/doc/specs/#190 - Proxy Support.md

 ```

 To configure the default proxy, a new `proxy` subcommand will be added to the `settings` command, with options to `set` and `reset` the default.
+This will require admin privileges and does not require `ProxyCommandLineArgument` to be enabled.

 ```
 > winget settings proxy set https://127.0.0.1:2345